juliuspleunes4/Silk/README.md

 - **silk-parser** — Syntax analysis and AST generation
 - **silk-ast** — Abstract syntax tree definitions
 - **silk-compiler** — Compilation orchestration
-- **silk-semantic** _(planned)_ — Type checking and semantic analysis
+- **silk-semantic** — Symbol table and semantic analysis (Phase 2 in progress)
 - **silk-codegen** _(planned)_ — Native code generation

 ## Development Status

 Silk is in active development.
-The compiler frontend (lexer and parser) is largely complete, with semantic analysis and code generation phases currently in progress.
+The compiler frontend (lexer and parser) is complete, and Phase 2 (semantic analysis) is now in progress.

 ### Current Capabilities